 The ministry and its censors are expected to instead target karaoke songs in China that are linked with certain ideas, i.e., things considered foreign, religious, or political.
 Among such songs already popular in karaoke venues are those that have become anthems of various movements that irked the CCP — especially songs sung by certain Taiwanese or Hong Kong bands.

 A scholar in the Chinese province of Hunan, who offered only the surname Tian, told RFA that the ministry’s move is part of a much wider bid by the communist authorities to gain complete control over all areas of public speech and expression.
-Thus, the CCP has resorted to blacklisting karaoke songs in China they feel threatened by.
+Thus, the CCP has resorted to blacklisting karaoke songs in China that they feel threatened by.

 “They are worried that certain unstable factors in society will use different methods to destabilize the regime,” Tian said.